About the natural explorer

 I have skills as a photographer (highly recommended in the 1986 BBC Wildlife Photographer competition) and a practical awareness of ecotourism issues.
 My experiences as a naturalist are central to my presentations, from travel talks to conferences, guaranteed to have the audience on the edge of their seats.
 Renowned as an enthusiastic speaker, I was a founder member of the PSA (the Professional Speaking Association) and I’ve been a fellow of the Royal Geographical Society since 1986.

 I obtained a B.Sc degree (hons) in Biological Sciences (specialising in Ecology) at UEA Norwich in 1982, and a M.Sc. in Oceanography (specialising in Marine Biology) from the University of Southampton in 1983.
 I am a chartered biologist (CBiol), a member of the Royal Society of Biology (MSB), and a fellow of the Royal Geographical Society.

-Familiar with the guidelines for IAATO (International Association of Antarctica Tour Operators) and AECO (Association of Arctic Expedition Cruise Operators) relating to responsible tourism in Polar Bear regions.
+Familiar with the guidelines for IAATO (International Association of Antarctica Tour Operators) and AECO (Association of Arctic Expedition Cruise Operators) relating to responsible tourism in Polar Bear regions and a PTGA (Polar Tourism Guides Association) Senior Polar Guide.
 I also have a range of certificates based on training courses relating to being a naturalist and a 'seafarer' on expedition cruise ships.